 Pre-Demolition Hazardous Material Survey (Destructive Sampling): VERTEX performed a destructive asbestos survey to supplement our initial asbestos survey and comply with the USEPA’s National Emissions Standards for Hazardous Air Pollutants (NESHAP) regulations.
 The inspection identified visible, accessible ACM that was required to be abated prior to proposed demolition activities.
 The survey consisted of the following items:

 - Observations of friable and non-friable ACM

 - Bulk sampling and laboratory analysis

-Asbestos Abatement, Regulated Materials Removal and Clearance Services: VERTEX performed turnkey asbestos abatement and regulated materials removal activities at the Site.
+Asbestos Abatement, Regulated Materials Removal and Clearance Services: VERTEX performed turnkey asbestos abatement and regulated materials removal activities at the Site including the abatement of approximately one mile of buried asbestos-wrapped piping from beneath structural foundations and scattered throughout the site.
 VERTEX also performed the following monitoring services during the completion of abatement operations at the site:

 - Air clearance sampling, as required by Colorado regulations, in the containment areas;

 - Completed project closeout documentation, including air monitoring results, disposal certification, and contractor’s submittal documentation.